DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.execution.ssm-start-session.md

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create multiple EC2 instances and a VPC (takes a few minutes).
+- Create multiple EC2 instances and a VPC (takes a few minutes)

 <span style="font-variant: small-caps;">Detonation</span>:

-- Initiates a connection to the EC2 for a Session Manager session.
+- Initiates a connection to the EC2 for a Session Manager session

 References: